Simma37/energy-simulation/AI Prompt.md

 Use config.py for default parameters (e.g., `DEFAULT_SIMULATION_DAYS`, `SIMULATION_WARM_UP_DAYS`, `DEFAULT_START_DATE`, `LOG_LEVEL`).

 Logging:
-Use a logging setup in utils.py that writes logs both to console and to a file (e.g., simulation.log).
-Log levels must include ERROR, INFO, and DEBUG/TRACE.
+Use a logging setup in utils.py that writes logs both to console and to a file (e.g., `simulation.log`).
+Log levels must include `ERROR`, `INFO`, and `DEBUG/TRACE`.
 Logging should cover data loading, balancing phases, transfers (with hop and transit information), and water storage updates.

 ## 8. Testing
 Develop unit and integration tests in the tests/ folder that verify: